 Students or parents of children wishing to withdraw from a Continuing Class must notify the office at least one week prior to the beginning of a new month in order to avoid incurring new tuition charges.
 Refunds are not possible after the first of the month if a student withdraws within that month.

 For one-day Workshops and mini-series, students must give a minimum of 2 weeks’ cancellation notice to receive a credit or refund.
+No refunds are possible thereafter.

 Absence & Makeup Policy